BusKill: Software

-The BusKill project maintains a cross-platform GUI app that locks the screen when the cable's connection to the computer is severed and the app is in the "armed" state.
+The BusKill project maintains a cross-platform GUI app that can either lock the screen or shutdown the computer when the cable's connection to the computer is severed and the app is in the "armed" state.

 Use

 If the computer is separated from the user, then a magnetic breakaway in the cable causes a USB hotplug removal event to execute a trigger in the app.

 The trigger executed by the BusKill cable's removal can lock the screen, shutdown, or securely erase the LUKS header and master encryption keys within a few seconds of the cable's separation.

 If combined with full disk encryption, then these triggers can be used to ensure the confidentiality of data or be used as a counter-forensics device.